pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 }
 ```

-Respawner itself is setup only once.
-Using an opened connection it can be instantiated, additionally in the `RespawnerOptions` I pass adapter for the database (adjust to the one you use) and set which tables should be excluded from cleanup.
+Respawner itself is set up only once.
+Using an opened connection it can be instantiated, additionally in the `RespawnerOptions` I pass adapter for the database (adjust to the one you use) and define which tables should be excluded from cleanup.
 For Entity Framework its the `__EFMigrationHistory`, which is used to track if the database schema is up to date with code.
-In my case the is one more table, but this is specific for the PostgreSQL flavor I'm using - postgis.
+In my case there is one more table, but this is specific for the PostgreSQL flavor I'm using - PostGIS.

 The other method will be called after test execution.
-It will instruct Respawn to clean the database.
+It will instruct Respawner to clean the database.

 ```csharp
 private Respawner respawner = default!;